husamettinarabaci/husamettinarabaci/README.md

 ## 🚧 Featured Project: [hexaFn](https://github.com/hTuneSys/hexaFn)

-> A programmable, event-driven function pipeline built on the **6F Lifecycle Flow**:
+> A programmable, event-driven function pipeline built entirely in **Rust**, based on the **6F Lifecycle Flow**:

 ### `Feed → Filter → Format → Function → Forward → Feedback`

 🔗 **Website:** [hexafn.com](https://hexafn.com)

-🧠 `hexaFn` blends my Go background in scalable system design with Rust’s performance & type safety — and it’s just getting started.
+🧠 `hexaFn` is my flagship Rust project — a fully modular, extensible pipeline framework designed to experiment with event-driven and reactive systems at scale.

+It merges:
+- My background in **Go-based distributed systems**, and
+- The performance and safety of modern **Rust programming**

 Use it to build:
 - ✨ Reactive function chains
 - 🧩 Modular micro-pipelines
-- 🧠 Experimental computing flows for health-tech & R&D

-Contributions welcome.
-Feedback loved.
-Innovation expected.
+- 🔬 High-performance processing flows for **health-tech**, **data transformation**, and **signal processing**

+> Built in Rust.
+Designed for extensibility.
+Open to collaboration.

 ---